Talon876/node-es6-template/README.md

 # Project

-This is a template for ES6 node modules.
+This is a template for ES6 node modules based on [this boilerplate](https://github.com/revolunet/node-babel-boilerplate).

 ## QuickStart